vasmks/portfolio-code-temp/docs/custom_models.md

 ## Stages with no bundled model

-These interfaces document stages that existed in the original pipeline but are not implemented in this public reconstruction: `TextDetector`, `Inpainter`, `FontMatcher`, `TextReinserter`, and `ImageEnhancer`. `Toontra` does not accept them as constructor arguments; they are technical contracts, not executable pipeline stages.
+The original pipeline also included `TextDetector`, `Inpainter`, `FontMatcher`, `TextReinserter`, and `ImageEnhancer`.
+Their interfaces are documented here, but these stages are not implemented in this public version.

 ## Optional MA-Net masker